ArjunAsri/MSA_2019_WebApp/README.md

 ## Usage

+Docker was used to create an Image of the app that was pushed to the Azure resource group and used for Web App.
+I tried with GitHub however, for some reason the app did not respond.
+There were compile errors due to wrong node modules which were fixed but the app still did not work.

+Link to the App https://msa2019phase1app.azurewebsites.net/

+There are 2 screenshots in the repo for the Microsoft Build Simple Website Module.
+The link for the Microsoft Build Simple Website Module repo is https://github.com/ArjunAsri/Microsoft-Build-Simple-Website-Module

 To run the project, clone the repo, navigate to the root directory, and type `npm install` in a new terminal window.

 Once the *node_modules* folder has been created and all the dependencies have been successfully installed.